I’m absolutely thrilled about the Tiny but Mighty Book and you should be too! It’s here! I read it! It’s absolutely freaking amazing!

 Her videos are invaluable and her book is absolutely pure gold!

-I don’t often deal with neonatal kittens, but I’ve had to bottle-feed kittens four times, one of those only 2-days-old by the time I had gotten him.
+I don’t often deal with neonatal kittens, but I’ve had to bottle-feed kittens a number of times, one of those only 2-days-old by the time I had gotten him.
 Situations happen in TNR and I wished I had this book then.
 I’ll be glad to include the book in my emergency kitten kit for future use.

 Tiny But Mighty: Kitten Lady’s Guide to Saving the Most Vulnerable Felines is listed as a New York Times bestseller.
-It’s definitely worth it!
+It definitely deserves it!

 Click on your favorite retailer below!